 HOTEL RESERVATION INFORMATION

-A block of guest rooms at discounted rates has been reserved for meeting participants at the Hyatt Regency Minneapolis Hotel.
+A block of guest rooms at discounted rates has been reserved for meeting participants at the Hotel del Coronado.
 Early reservations are strongly recommended.
-Special ASA meeting rates are not guaranteed after Monday, 16 April 2018 at 11:59 p.m.
-CST.
+Special ASA meeting rates are not guaranteed after Friday, 8 November 2019 at 11:59 PST

-● Reservations in ASA group: Complimentary internet access in sleeping rooms.
+● Reservations in ASA group: Complimentary Wi-Fi in guest rooms.

 Online reservations are recommended.
-When making reservations by phone you must mention the Acoustical Society of America to obtain the special ASA room rates:
+When making reservations by phone you must mention that you are with the Acoustical Society of America group to obtain the special ASA room rates:

 Taxes and Fees: